-- Call the Concord Police at (603) 225-8600 IMMEDIATELY if you see or hear something suspicious.
+- Call the police at (603) 668-8711 IMMEDIATELY if you see or hear something suspicious.
 Don't hesitate to dial 911 in an emergency.
-Be sure to tell them exactly where you are. - If you SEE something, SAY something! - Keep your possessions in sight at all times.
+Be sure to tell them exactly where you are. - Keep your possessions in sight at all times.
 Don't leave computers, cell phones, or electronics unattended. - If you leave your office or room, even for a few minutes, lock the door. - Be alert to potential danger.
-Trust your instincts. - Walk with friends whenever possible. - If jogging, walking or biking alone, stay in well-lit and well-traveled areas. - Shred documents you discard that contain personal information - See the section of this document titled "Sexual Assault, Domestic Violence, Dating Violence and Stalking" for protective behaviors regarding those offenses. - Do not prop open the outside doors to academic and residential buildings - Always know who is at your door before opening it.
+Trust your instincts. - Walk with friends whenever possible. - If jogging, walking or biking alone, stay in well-lit and well-traveled areas. - Shred documents you discard that contain personal information - See the section of this document titled "Sexual Assault, Domestic Violence, Dating Violence and Stalking" for protective behaviors regarding those offenses. - Do not prop open the outside doors to academic and residential buildings. - Always know who is at your door before opening it.